Discover meaningful ways to enjoy retirement through local culture, lifelong learning, and connections made close to home.

 Picnic Perfection

-Pack a basket and head to one of Rochester’s many picturesque parks or lakeshores.
+Pack a basket and head to one of Rochester’s many picturesque parks or lakeshores for a picnic.
 Ontario Beach Park offers lake views and an old-fashioned carousel, while Durand Eastman Park and Powder Mills Park provide shade, scenery, and tranquility.

 Roadside Attractions

 Discover the whimsy along Rochester’s backroads—from cobblestone houses and barn quilts to quirky art installations.
-Exploring these landmarks turns an ordinary drive into an adventure of curiosity.
+Exploring these roadside attractions turns an ordinary drive into an adventure of curiosity.

 Enjoy Local Sports